zero0sight/unity-for-noobs/OOP Concepts.md

 ```

 ## Encapsulation
-Encapsulation binds code and the data it manipulates and keeos them safe frome outside interference and misuse.
+Encapsulation binds code and the data it manipulates and keeps them safe from outside interference and misuse.

 Encapsulation is achieved through use of access modifires, such as `private`, `protected` and `internal`.
 ```C#